dhruv-sundar/521_final/README.md

 # CS 521 Final Project

 This project is essentially a clone of the Ithemal repository, with some modifications to the code to remove the distributed training and prediction components.
-Additionally, some scripts were added to the repository to run the model on a single machine for training and testing purposes.
+Additionally, some scripts were added to the repository to run the model on a single machine for training and testing purposes, and adds functionality for GPU training.
 The original code was augmented for adding certain parameters to the configuration.

 ## Setup